alvarotrigo/fullPage.js/README.md

 </video>
  ```

-If you already use another lazy load solution which uses `data-src` as well, you can disable the fullPage.js lazy loading by setting the option `lazyloading: false`.
+If you already use another lazy load solution which uses `data-src` as well, you can disable the fullPage.js lazy loading by setting the option `lazyLoading: false`.

 ###Auto play/pause embedded media